 Visuals are powerful!
-They bring your text to life, reflect your personality, and add style to your website.
-The right image shows off your professionalism and experience.
-Smart marketers incorporate a variety of images in all their content – websites, social media, and emails.
+They bring your words to life, show your personality, and add style to your website.
+The right image can make your business look more professional and help people trust you.
+Smart business owners use high-quality images in many places, including their website, emails, and social media.

-One of the most common questions I get asked is, “can I use this photo for my website?”
-It sounds like an easy question.
-But the answer can be complicated, depending on the source of the photo.
+One of the most common questions I hear is: “Can I use this photo on my website?”
+It sounds simple, but the answer can be tricky.
+It depends on where the image came from and how you plan to use it.

 What Images Can You Use?

-As well as teaching people how to create websites, I also teach people how to create their own graphics in my Graphics Creation Workshop.
+I teach people how to create their own graphics in my Graphics Creation Workshop.
 You’ll learn how to use Canva and other tools to create your own graphics so you don’t have to worry about copyright issues.
-Just go here to find out more: https://www.graphicscreationworkshop.com/

 I’ve written more about free stock photography in my blog post on my Top 7 Free Stock Photo sites.
 Always remember to check the terms of any website to see how they allow you to use the images provided.